Alhambra Decree: Background

-By the end of the eighth century, Muslim forces had conquered and settled most of the Iberian Peninsula.
-Under Islamic law, the Jews, who had lived in the region since at least Roman times, were considered "People of the Book," which was a protected status.
+By the end of the 8th century, Arab Muslim forces had conquered and settled most of the Iberian Peninsula.
+Under Islamic law, the Jews, who had lived in the region since at least Roman times, were considered "People of the Book" and treated as dhimmi, which was a protected status.
 Compared to the repressive policies of the Visigothic Kingdom, who, starting in the sixth century had enacted a series of anti-Jewish statutes which culminated in their forced conversion and enslavement, the tolerance of the Muslim Moorish rulers of al-Andalus allowed Jewish communities to thrive.
 Jewish merchants were able to trade freely across the Islamic world, which allowed them to flourish, and made Jewish enclaves in Muslim Iberian cities great centers of learning and commerce.
-This led to a flowering of Jewish culture, as Jewish scholars were able to gain favor in Muslim courts as skilled physicians, diplomats, translators, and poets.
-Although Jews never enjoyed equal status to Muslims, in some Taifas, such as Granada, Jewish men were appointed to very high offices, including Grand Vizier.
+This led to a flowering of Jewish culture in Spain during the Middle Ages, as Jewish scholars were able to gain favor in Muslim courts as skilled physicians, diplomats, translators, and poets.
+Although Jews never enjoyed equal status to Muslims, in some Taifas, such as Granada, Jewish men were appointed to very high offices, including that of Grand vizier.

 The Reconquista, or the gradual reconquest of Muslim Iberia by the Christian kingdoms in the North, was driven by a powerful religious motivation: to reclaim Iberia for Christendom following the Umayyad conquest of Hispania centuries before.
-By the fourteenth century, most of the Iberian Peninsula (present-day Spain and Portugal) had been reconquered by the Christian kingdoms of Castile, Aragon, León, Galicia, Navarre, and Portugal.
+By the 14th century, most of the Iberian Peninsula (present-day Spain and Portugal) had been reconquered by the Christian kingdoms of Castile, Aragon, León, Galicia, Navarre, and Portugal.

-During the Christian re-conquest, the Muslim kingdoms in Spain became less welcoming to the dhimmi.
-In the late twelfth century, the Muslims in al-Andalus invited the fanatical Almohad dynasty from North Africa to push the Christians back to the North.
-After they gained control of the Iberian Peninsula, the Almohads offered the Sephardim a choice between expulsion, conversion, and death.
+During the Christian re-conquest of Iberia, the Muslim kingdoms in Spain became less welcoming to the dhimmi.
+In the late 12th century, the Muslims in al-Andalus invited the fanatical Almohad dynasty from North Africa to push the Christians back to the North.
+After they gained control of the Iberian Peninsula, the Almohads offered the Jews a choice between expulsion, conversion, and death.
 Many Jewish people fled to other parts of the Muslim world, and also to the Christian kingdoms, which initially welcomed them.
 In Christian Spain, Jews functioned as courtiers, government officials, merchants, and moneylenders.
 Therefore, the Jewish community was both useful to the ruling classes and to an extent protected by them.